OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 This ARIA property changes when the app runs, depending on a condition.
 To set an ARIA role or attribute dynamically, use the **If** keyword in the expression of the **Attribute** field.
 For example, the value of **aria-invalid** in the expression **aria-invalid=If(Form1.Valid, "false", "true")** changes depending on whether the **Form1.Valid** is true or false.

-If the form is invalid, because one of the required fields is missing or a value isn't correct for a field, the form is marked with **aria-invalid="true"**.
+If the form is invalid, because one of the required fields is missing or a value isn't correct for a field, the form appears as marked with **aria-invalid="true"**.
 This is a signal to the screen readers to alert the users.

 ![Setting the aria property dynamically](images/set-aria-dynamically-ss.png)